PierreGrognet/ChIPseq_Workshop/LibPrep.md

 ## Clean-UP using Ampure XP beads

-14. Warm the Ampure XP beads to room temperature for 30 min.
+14. Warm the **Ampure XP beads** to room temperature for 30 min.
 Prepare fresh 80% EtOH.
 Transfer the adaptor ligated material to a 1.5mL DNA LoBind Eppendorf microtube.

-15. Mix the beads well by vortexing (> 10s) and precisely add 1 volume (= 96.5µL) of Ampure XP beads to adapter ligated material
+15. Mix the beads well by vortexing (> 10s) and precisely add 0.9 volume (= 87µL) of Ampure XP beads to adapter ligated material
 16. Mix by pipetting up and down at least 10 times followed by vortexing
 17. Incubate 5 min at RT